KaduComC/DeMarket/README.md

 This project is not completed yet.
 Primeiramente estou fazendo as telas do app

-Primeiro as telas de SignIn e SignUp:
+First the SignIn and SignUp screens:

 SignIn & SignUp